Throne of God: Isaiah

 In Isaiah 6, Isaiah sees the Lord sitting upon a throne, high and lifted up, and his train (robe) filled the temple.
-Above the throne stood the Seraphims (angelic beings), and each one had 6 wings.
+Above the throne stood the Seraphim (angelic beings), and each one had 6 wings.
 With two wings they covered their faces, with two they covered their feet, and with two they flew.
 And the Seraphim were calling out to one another, "Holy, Holy, Holy, is the Lord of Hosts" (Some translations title it, 'Lord of heavens armies', or 'Lord Almighty').
 Their voices shook the temple to its foundations, and the entire building was filled with smoke.

 Wisdom of Solomon

-In the apocryphal Book of Wisdom, the prayer offered by Solomon asking God for wisdom calls for her to be "sent from the throne of your glory".
+In the apocryphal Book of Wisdom, the prayer offered by Solomon asking God for wisdom calls for him to be "sent from the throne of your glory".

 Dead Sea Scrolls

 The concept of a heavenly throne occurs in three Dead Sea Scroll texts.
 Later speculation on the throne of God became a theme of Merkabah mysticism.